Common Steam Boiler Problems

 • Oxygen damage: Pitting over a localized or widespread area in portions of the boiler carrying hot water indicates this type of damage.

 • Acid damage: When the pH of the water is too low, the water is acidic.
-Without neutralizing the acid, it will cause overall thinning of the metal inside a boiler.
+Without neutralizing the acid, the metal inside a boiler will become thinner.

-• Caustic corrosion: At the other end of the pH spectrum is damage from water that is too basic or has too high of a pH.
-Typically, this type of damage occurs under scale deposits where the water can boil.
-This type of damage often causes an irregular gouging pattern.
+• Caustic corrosion: At the other end of the pH spectrum, damage is caused by water that is too basic or has a pH that is too high.
+Typically, this type of damage occurs under scale deposits where the water can boil and often causes an irregular gouging pattern.

 The above types of damage have water chemistry as their main cause.
 Therefore, correcting the water to prevent scale, reduce dissolved oxygen and raise low pH can protect against future corrosion and boiler failure.
-Consulting with professionals to provide you with a clean boiler system can prevent corrosion and subsequent leaks, as well.
+Consulting with professionals to provide you with a clean boiler system can prevent corrosion and subsequent leaks.

 To treat scale or sludge buildup in the boiler, you must consider your water composition.
-Both the makeup water and return line water need chemical treatment.
-Both issues will cause problems with increased water pressure or reduced flow.
+Both the makeup water and return line water need chemical treatment and will cause problems with increased water pressure or reduced flow.
 Plus, they prevent efficient heating of the boiler.

 For severe problems, you will likely need to drain and clean the system.
 Then, start with properly treated and filtered water.